olibartfast/yolov4-triton-cpp-client/README.md

 * ./yolov4-triton-cpp-client  --help for all available parameters

 ### Realtime inference test on video
-* Test runned from VS Code: https://youtu.be/IUdbplJlspg
+* Inference test ran from VS Code: https://youtu.be/IUdbplJlspg
 * other video inference test: https://youtu.be/VsENXGMNlhA